jetbrains-academy/introduction_to_python/File input output/Write to file/task.md

 <div class='hint'>Use the <code>write()</code> method.</div>
 <div class='hint'>Convert <code>number</code> into a string before writing.</div>
 <div class="hint">Add <code>\n</code> at the beginning of each string to write so that it eds up a separate line.</div>

-## What's next?

-Now, once you have mastered the basics of Python, we bet that you’re wondering what to do next.
-We recommend checking out [JetBrains Academy](https://hi.hyperskill.org?utm_source=ide&utm_medium=ide&utm_campaign=ide&utm_content=last-task).
-Here are several reasons to try JetBrains Academy now:

-- At the moment, 37 Python projects and 348 topics are available for learning, and the number keeps growing.
-  Other programming languages, such as Kotlin and Java, are also available.
-- Projects of varying difficulty levels provide a flexible learning experience for all.
-- Comprehensive learning tracks are augmented with a detailed [Knowledge Map](https://hyperskill.org/knowledge-map?utm_source=ide&utm_medium=ide&utm_campaign=ide&utm_content=last-task).
-- Learn anywhere: you can start learning on your tablet or mobile phone via a browser and continue on your laptop or PC; you can even build the projects [right in your IDE](https://hyperskill.org/plugin#python?utm_source=ide&utm_medium=ide&utm_campaign=ide&utm_content=last-task).

-Join JetBrains Academy [here](https://hyperskill.org/onboarding?track=python&utm_source=ide&utm_medium=ide&utm_campaign=ide&utm_content=last-task) and try it yourself!